What Type of Program Are you?

 It's the Deadline and My Official Transcript Hasn't been Received

-The official transcript is used to “verify” what you uploaded.
-As long as it has been sent in enough time to be received by December 1st it is probably already at Rackham just not processed and uploaded.
-It takes time to process it will probably show up in the application soon.
+The official transcript is used to verify what you uploaded.
+As long as it has been sent in enough time to be received by December 1st it is likely already at Rackham just not processed and uploaded.
+It takes time to process it will show up in the application soon.

 It is not recommended that you wait that long to send your materials.
 A few days is acceptable, if it is a week or more this may impact your application.